play 1 minute recap

 (Click to expand) A snapshot of the cross-platform feature analysis, detailing the pieces of content competitor hotel websites displayed in their search results on mobile.
 Items are ranked on prevalence (x axis) and perceived value to customer when searching for a hotel (y axis).

-In sorting through my findings with the team, it became clear that we needed to scope down to an MVP.
+In sorting through my findings with the team, it became clear that we needed to define our scope.
+90 features were too many to work through simultaneously.
 We defined new constraints, detailing that we’d limit the implementation to current technical capabilities.

 The plan was to ship an MVP version of the search page for a limited percentage of users, collect KPI data, and iterate accordingly.
 In doing so, we wanted to make sure that we improved conversion rates (especially on mobile web, which sat at 6%), and that we provided an experience that better matched user expectations.